 What Problem Will This Improve?

-The pavement along this corridor is showing severe rutting and wear, causing safety and operational issues.
-Several of the existing traffic signals within the corridor are beyond their functional design life, and the corridor is incomplete or insufficient in many locations for pedestrians and bicyclists.
-The intersections along Empire including and between 3rd Street and the Bend Parkway on and off-ramps have reached and capacity and needs safety improvements.
+Pavement along this corridor is showing severe rutting and wear, causing safety and operational issues.
+Several existing traffic signals are beyond their functional design life, and the corridor is incomplete or insufficient in many locations for pedestrians, bicyclists and those with disabilities.
+Some intersections along Empire Avenue have reached capacity and need safety improvements.